inferless/Gemma-7B/README.md

 Quickly add this as a Custom runtime.

+### Create a Volume
+Get by going to Inferless dashboard and creating My Volume.

+Create with Name common_llm

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.